How KeFAAS is Transforming Agricultural Extension in Kenya

-Kenya's agricultural extension landscape has undergone significant transformation, moving from government control to privatization and a demand-driven approach.
-This shift has brought new challenges, most notably the absence of a central coordination mechanism.
+There has been a dramatic transformation in Kenya’s agricultural extension landscape in recent years.
+It has shifted from being under government control to a demand-driven approach that is managed by the private sector.
+There have been some important challenges that have come with this change.
+Specifically, the lack of a central coordination mechanism has proven to be a problem.
 In this blog post I'm excited to share findings from a study I conducted with a number of colleagues, specifically, the pivotal role played by the Kenyan Forum for Agricultural Advisory Services (KeFAAS) in addressing these challenges and bolstering coordination for the benefit of farmers and the agricultural sector.

-Challenges Faced: Despite the promising changes in Kenyan extension, several hurdles emerged:
+Challenges Faced: A few notable hurdles emerged along the road to promising changes in Kenyan extension:

 KeFAAS's Initiatives: KeFAAS proactively tackled these issues through strategic measures: